Digital vs. Film | Differences, Opinions, and Thoughts on a BIG Debate

 Film

 After a few rolls of disastrous mistakes and other happy accidentals, I found a strange love for the peculiar morphosis my photography gained through film — the colorful light leaks, vibrant colors, and natural grain unforced by digital manipulation.
-There was effortless ease that came through my visual storytelling, something I so desperately longed for that digital couldn’t quite gift.
-Each composited shot becomes more and more intentional, allowing myself as the photographer to live fully in the present moment.
-That element of surprise is always worth
+There was effortless ease through my visual storytelling, something I so desperately longed for that digital couldn’t quite gift.
+Each composited shot becomes more and more intentional, allowing me, as the photographer, to live fully in the present moment.
+That element of surprise is always worth it.

 Considering the various types of film stocks to play with, there’s a vibe for everyone.